eringrand/edavproj/2015-04-21-satscores.md

 <section>
 ## Tools

-1. For the dat mundging: R
+1. For the data: R
 2. For the map: D3

 </section>